Kinovea/kinovea-docs/source/annotation/importing_data.rst

 -------------------------
 SRT is a simple subtitle file format containing a series of subtitles and the corresponding start and end timestamps.

-To load an SRT subtitle on top of a video in Kinovea, use the menu File > Load annotations and point to the SRT file.
+To load an SRT subtitle on top of a video in Kinovea, use the menu :menuselection:`File --> Load annotations…` and point to the SRT file.

 A label object will be created for each subtitle block with its visibility set up according to the timestamps for the subtitle.